top of page

 Thurgoland Circle Walk

-Thurgoland Circle Walk A Brief History of Thurgoland, South Yorkshire Nestled in the rolling hills between Barnsley and Sheffield, the village of Thurgoland sits on the edge of the Peak District and the River Don Valley.
+Thurgoland Circle Walk 4.53mi A Brief History of Thurgoland, South Yorkshire Nestled in the rolling hills between Barnsley and Sheffield, the village of Thurgoland sits on the edge of the Peak District and the River Don Valley.
 Though small today, Thurgoland has a long and fascinating history that reflects Yorkshire’s rural and industrial heritage.
-The name Thurgoland is believed to derive from Old Norse origins — “Thurkel’s land” — suggesting it was first settled by Vikings aroun
+The name Thurgoland is believed to derive from Old Norse origins — “Thurkel’s land” — suggesting it was first settled by Viking

 Michael Palmer